atd-schubert/nce-server/README.md

 # NCE server extension
 ## Description
-A server extension for nce cms based on express.
+A server extension for nce.

 ## How to install
 Install with npm: `npm install --save nce-server`